Purucpp/News-App/README.md

-#generate apk from Andoid stuiod
+#generate apk from Andoid studiod